GreenScheduler/cats/docs/source/api-reference.rst

+.. _api-reference:

 API Reference
 =============

 This is a reference covering **the Python objects across the CATS codebase**.
-For the interface for the *command-line*, which is likely to be more relevant to users of CATS, please see: :ref:`cli-reference`.
+For the interface for the *command-line*, which is likely to be more relevant to users of CATS, please see :ref:`cli-reference`.

 Modules
 -------